amdslancelot/uber/README.md

 Install Guide
 ----
-1. This application is built on Django 1.6 and using it's default database SQLite 3.
+1. This application is coded in Python, built on Django 1.6 and using it's default database SQLite 3.

     (For information about how to install Django: https://docs.djangoproject.com/en/1.6/intro/install/)